 Facilities and Services

-The relatively new terminal building is easy to negotiate with only one exit door into the arrivals area where you can find a cafeteria, tourist information office and pharmacy along with all the local car hire company reception desks.
-These desks are located just to your right as you enter the main arrivals hall.
-When it comes to collecting your hire car things couldn't be easier, just follow the walking tunnel to the rental car park across the way where your hire car will be waiting.
+The new terminal was opened in 2011 at which point Terminals 1 and 2 were closed.
+The new terminal has much improved facilities which not only include a cafeteria, tourist information office and pharmacy along with all the local car hire company reception desks but also a much more efficient processing system for arriving and departing passengers.
+The car desks are located just to your right as you enter the main arrivals hall.
+When it comes to collecting your hire car, things couldn't be easier, just follow the walking tunnel to the rental car park across the way where your hire car will be waiting.

 Outside the Airport